This post was produced in collaboration with the Association of Children’s Museums (ACM) and crossposted on the ACM

 - Building and Nurturing a DEAI Committee (August 20): Establishing a DEAI committee or task force can be a critical step in prioritizing equity work.
 How can museums support DEAI committees to most effectively elevate equity?
 This session will focus on best practices to build and nurture DEAI committees.
 View the recording.

 - Effective and Equitable Community Engagement (October 29): As museums build partnerships throughout the communities they serve, how can they ensure community engagement that serves all?
 This session will focus on inclusive partnership-building, outreach, and engagement practices.
 View the recording.

 - Restructuring with Equity in Mind (January 14, 2021): As museums navigate the enduring impacts of COVID-19 on staff teams, how can they restructure team roles around skills instead of pedigree?
-This session will focus on equitable HR and organizational charts.
-Register now.
+This session will focus on the intersection of equity, human resources practices, and organizational change.
+View the recording.

 Each 60-minute webinar will feature speakers from across the museum community, a short presentation of data from CCLI’s forthcoming National Landscape Study, and Q&A session for participants to share their challenges and experiences.